-Teach students how to use methods for focus, concentration, and active listening.
+Teach students methods to help them focus on a task and how to practice active listening.
 At our school, we use Top 20’s concept of “parking” distracting thoughts in the mental parking lot.
 Use the gradual release of responsibility to help students become more independent with these strategies.

 In addition, don't underestimate the power of modeling and role playing so they can observe multiple responses to various situations.